the Cake: Guidelines for the Decorator

 make the cake layers unstable.

-one that is appropriate: if the cake will be sitting out for extended
+a filling that is appropriate for the decorating or the event.
+For example, if the cake will be sitting out for extended

 periods for decorating OR for serving, a light whipped cream and strawberry